Keywords

 - Róbert Németh, Tamás Nádasdi, A successful counterfeit investigation , Academic Journal of Internal Affairs: Vol. 60 No. 4 (2012)

-- Gergely Gárdonyi, Zoltán Hautzinger, The possible areas for improvement in researches in criminalistics , Academic Journal of Internal Affairs: Vol. 69 No. 10 (2021)
+- György László Székely, The different approaches of criminal detection in criminal procedure law and in forensic sciences , Academic Journal of Internal Affairs: Vol. 69 No. 10 (2021)

 - Miklós Angyal, Zadig, Holmes and ensign Zoltán, or what can prove an investigator? , Academic Journal of Internal Affairs: Vol. 69 No. 10 (2021)

-- István Szikinger, Investigations and inquiries for political crimes , Academic Journal of Internal Affairs: Vol. 60 No. 3 (2012)
+- Bogdány Gyula, The role of “luck” and potential mistakes in investigation , Academic Journal of Internal Affairs: Vol. 67 No. 3 (2019)

 You may also start an advanced similarity search for this article.